Jinchul81/vagrant-hadoop-spark-hive/README.md

 * YARN ResourceManager + JobHistoryServer + ProxyServer
 * Hive metastore and server2
 * Spark history server
+* MySQL is used for HIVE metastore db

 # Getting Started

 1. [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. [Download and install Vagrant](http://www.vagrantup.com/downloads.html).
 3. Run ```vagrant box add centos65 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.1/centos65-x86_64-20131205.box```
-4. Go to [releases](https://github.com/alexholmes/vagrant-hadoop-spark-hive/releases) and download and extract the latest source of this project.
+4. Cloning HEAD of this repository
-5. In your terminal change your directory into the project directory (i.e. `cd vagrant-hadoop-spark-hive-<version>`).
+5. In your terminal change your directory into the project directory (i.e. `cd vagrant-hadoop-spark-hive`).
 6. Run ```vagrant up``` to create the VM.
 7. Execute ```vagrant ssh``` to login to the VM.